sFlow

 Optionally, sFlow can be configured to include output interface and traffic class information in samples using the sflow sample command, and to include BGP information in samples whose destination is a BGP route using the sflow extension bgp command.

-After configuring the sFlow agent, sampling is initiated by globally enabling sFlow on the switch.
+After configuring the sFlow agent, enable sFlow globally to initiate sampling sFlow on the switch.

 Platform-specific Considerations

-When BGP sFlow export is enabled on Arad platform switches (DCS-7280E and DCS-7500E), BGP information can be added to some sFlow packets with ECMP destinations.
+Enabling BGP sFlow export on Arad platform switches, DCS-7280E and DCS-7500E, adds BGP information to some sFlow packets with ECMP destinations.

 DCS-7500E switches use actual hardware egress port information in sFlow packets.
 All other platforms use software simulation to determine the egress port.